 The Importance of listening and looking at your brakes

-We are generally very concerned with how we make our cars ‘go’ – constantly thinking about getting from A to B, how quickly, how efficiently.
+Brake Maintenance, We are generally very concerned with how we make our cars ‘go’.
+Constantly thinking about getting from A to B, how quickly, how efficiently.
 The truth is that our cars’ ability to stop is the most important thing and should be actively maintained.
-We often overlook the sights and sounds that warn us about our brakes until it is too late – until we really need them.
+We often overlook the sights and sounds that warn us about our brakes until it is too late.

 Lights go red, cars stop, dogs run out and every time we press the pedal we know the car will stop.
 We don’t even have to think about it.
 However, in order to ensure this continues throughout the life of the car it is up to us to be aware of contributing factors, signs and solutions of worn brake pads.
 A heavy foot and a heavy load will increase the wear and tear on the brake pads over time.